Alysha Punnett, Site Manager & Community Education Coordinator & Interim Management Team Member

 Kayla keeps things light by playing games and dancing at every opportunity.
 She goes about life with an extreme sense of positivity.
 She loves to adventure near and far, while learning about how others connect with growing, cooking, and eating food.
 Kayla is ever so excited to be sharing her passion for sustainability with youth through the Compost Education Centre’s programming!

-Alexis Hogan is the Compost Education Centre’s Administrative and Communications Coordinator.
+Alexis Hogan is the Compost Education Centre’s Office and Communications Manager.
 She is a queer settler with Indigenous ancestry (Irish, Quebecois and Anishinaabe from Sharbot Lake, Ont) whose decolonial praxis continually pushes her to move towards the transformative potential of accountability, vulnerability and action in every facet of her life.
 She is invested in art’s capability to communicate complex and poetic ideas, to be a bearer of histories, and to instigate action.
 Hogan’s academic educational background is in visual arts, and critical cultural theory.
 In 2014 she received her BFA from Emily Carr University of Art and Design, and in 2015 she was awarded the Early Career Development Grant from the BC Arts Council, which funded a year-long curatorial research residency at Open Space Arts Society.

 Aside from her work at the Compost Education Centre, Hogan currently works as Gallery Coordinator at the fifty fifty arts collective and is an emerging artist and curator.
-When not dedicating time to her artistic and curatorial practice, Alexis occupies her time with all of the other overlapping things that she loves: camping, canoeing, hiking, cooking, gardening, processing food she and her partner grow, and learning about local ecologies, indigenous and invasive plants, decolonizing agriculture, and birds of prey.
+When not dedicating time to her artistic and curatorial practice, Alexis occupies her time with all of the other overlapping things that she loves: camping, canoeing, hiking, cooking, gardening, processing food she and her partner grow, and learning about local ecologies, Indigenous and invasive plants, decolonizing agriculture, and birds of prey.